Ansie van Dyk

-I’ve worked for the better part of my career in the banking industry with many different diverse people and teams across various disciplines and in various roles.
-My passion for working with people has grown over the years and when I was given the opportunity to work with an Agile team as a Product Owner in 2014 I found a whole new world that I wished I’d discovered years earlier.
-Through this opportunity and passion for working with people and teams, I’ve moved into a Scrum Master role where the learning opportunities I’m faced with each day, on so many levels, keep the passion alive.
+I’ve worked for the better part of my career in the banking industry with many different and diverse people and teams across various disciplines and in various roles.
+My passion for working with people has grown over the years and when I was given the opportunity to work with an Agile team as a Product Owner in 2013 where I found a whole new world that I wished I’d discovered years earlier.

 I’m excited to work with the passionate group of people on the SUGSA committee making a difference in the Agile community where the learning opportunities will no doubt be endless.